Language Guide (proto 2)

 ,py_generic_services

-(file options): Whether or not the protocol buffer compiler should generate abstract service code based on services definitions in C++, Java, and Python, respectively.
+(file options): Generic services are deprecated.
+Whether or not the protocol buffer compiler should generate abstract service code based on services definitions in C++, Java, and Python, respectively.
 For legacy reasons, these default totrue

 .
 However, as of version 2.3.0 (January 2010), it is considered preferable for RPC implementations to provide code generator plugins to generate code more specific to each system, rather than rely on the “abstract” services.// This file relies on plugins to generate service code. option cc_generic_services = false; option java_generic_services = false; option py_generic_services = false;